WaywardPooch/web-sprint-challenge-authentication-and-testing/README.md

 **IMPORTANT Notes:**

 - Do not exceed 2^8 rounds of hashing with `bcryptjs`.
-- If you use environment variables make sure to provide fallbacks in the code (e.g. `process.env.SECRET || "shh"`).
+- If you use environment variables make sure to provide fallbacks in the code (e.g. `process.env.
+SECRET || "shh"`).
 - You are welcome to create additional files but **do not move or rename existing files** or folders.
 - Do not alter your `package.json` file except to install extra libraries.
 Do not update existing packages.
 - The database already has the `users` table, but if you run into issues, the migration is available.